JeetInTech/Calculator-With-Google-Api/README.md

 ## Demo

-For a live demonstration of the language translator web application, you can visit the following link: [Language Translator Demo]()
+For a live demonstration of the language translator web application, you can visit the following link: [PolyGlot Demo]()

 ## Feedback and Contributions